Herpes simplex virus (HSV) II, a.k.a. genital herpes, is a virus passed on via sexual and close-quarters contact, including saliva.

 The first episode of herpes

 This is usually the most painful and the most anxiety-ridden.
-You may feel sick as if you have the flu, headaches, pains, and groin-gland enlargement.
+You may feel sick, as if you have the flu, with headaches, pains, and enlarged groin glands.

 You may present with small blisters on or around your genitals, which pop open into ulcers, then scab over and heal after a week or two.
-You may see small red cracks in the skin with or without itching or tingling, and redness, rash, pain and swelling in the genitals, with pain when you pee.
+You may see small red cracks in the skin, with or without itching or tingling, along with redness, rash, pain, and swelling in the genitals, with pain when you pee.

-You may get some or all or none of these symptoms.
-Avoid touching your vulva and vagina for as long as you need, including sex and masturbating – it will be sensitive.
+You may get some, all, or none of these symptoms.
+Avoid touching your vulva and vagina for as long as you need, including sex and masturbation – it will be sensitive.

 Herpes outbreak triggers

-Over time episodes come on less often, are less painful, and are shorter.
-Things that can trigger outbreaks are stress, your period, sexual activity and otherwise being unwell.
+Over time, episodes come on less often, are less painful, and are shorter.
+Things that can trigger outbreaks are stress, your period, sexual activity, and being otherwise unwell.
+2

 Testing and treatment for herpes

-Antiviral medication can now be taken daily or weekly to keep outbreaks at bay, or to treat an outbreak as it occurs to shorten duration of symptoms.
+Antiviral medication can now be taken daily or weekly to keep outbreaks at bay, or to treat an outbreak as it occurs and shorten symptom duration.
 Talk to your doctor.

-If you want a naturopathic solution, there are immune-related herbs that act to support your immune strength, though what works best for you will need to be discovered through trial and error.
+There are immune-related herbs that can support your immune system, though what works best for you will need to be discovered through trial and error.3,4

 Drugs can be used to safely treat you during pregnancy and breastfeeding.
 Acyclovir and valacyclovir are the drugs of choice during pregnancy.
 There is no added risk of cancer with HSV infection.

-It can feel really lonely and isolating, so try to remember that these feelings are normal, despite being incredibly unpleasant.
+It can feel really lonely and isolating, so try to remember that these feelings are normal, even though they’re incredibly unpleasant.
 You are allowed to grieve for all the bareback sex you may never have freely again, bemoan the conversations you never wanted to have with potential lovers, and curse your body for betraying you, your lover for infecting you, and the universe for giving you herpes.
 Do it!
 It’s ok.

-Nobody likes herpes, so howl it out and when you’re ready, get on with it.
-You’re allowed.
 If you’re lucky, you may never have another outbreak.
 Work on strategies to keep your immune system really strong.
-See a doctor, naturopath, and whoever else you need to to keep your system functioning optimally, so that when you do fall down, the drop is shorter, and hopefully doesn’t trigger an outbreak.
+See a doctor, naturopath, and whoever else you need to keep your system functioning optimally to try to avoid outbreaks.

 The blame game – stop it

-It’s really tempting to blame the person whose genitals passed this dreaded lurgy on to you.
+It’s really tempting to blame the person whose genitals passed herpes on to you.
 It seems fair, right?
 They gave it to you.
-But, remember, unless you have only had sex with one person, it could have just as easily been you who gave it to them.
+But remember, unless you have only had sex with one person, it could have just as easily been you who gave it to them.

-And maybe someone in your past has turned up recently with herpes, and is busy off blaming someone else close to them who can’t defend themselves.
+And maybe someone in your past has turned up recently with herpes, and is busy blaming someone else close to them.
 This is the risk we all take when we have sex with other humans.

-We are filthy dirty creatures covered in all manner of bacteria and viruses.
-We give them to each other all the time.
-Every cold, flu or stomach bug you get, you caught from someone else.
+We are all smothered in all manner of bacteria, fungi and viruses.
+We pass them back and forth all the time.
+Every cold, flu or stomach bug you get, you catch from someone else.

-Take responsibility for your choices, throw a tantrum about it if you want to, but at the end of the day, you had sex with someone and you caught herpes.
-Be kind to each other.
+Take responsibility for your choices, throw a tantrum about it (you’re allowed), but at the end of the day, you had sex with someone, and you now have an STI.
+Be kind to yourself.